jettylabs-archive/jetty_access_control/website/docs/getting-started/2-installation.md

 # Installation

-Jetty operates via a command-line interface that can be installed with `pip`.
+Jetty operates via a command-line interface that can be installed with `pip`, the Python package manager.

 :::note